 Accounting jobs in demand

+Is accounting a good career?
+It's certainly one that companies demand.
 As technology produces more and more information about a company's financial data, businesses need people who can interpret and explain it.
 They also need analysts to help them make decisions key to their expansion plans.
 At the same time, hiring managers with public accounting firms are seeking experts in core audit and tax businesses as well as in high-demand industries, such as insurance or real estate.

 Following are some types of accounting jobs that reflect this demand for talented professionals: